Health After 2020

 The UBC Health Senior Leadership Team will recommend proposal selection and prioritization to the Associate Vice-President, Health, who will review the recommendations and make final decisions.

-When will be funding recipients be announced?
+When will program participants be announced?

 Whom can I contact if I have questions?

 If you have any questions, or would like to discuss your proposal, please contact Veronica Grant, Project Coordinator, UBC Health at firstname.lastname@example.org.